-- 1. Contact well owner to schedule access and for current gate code.
+- 1. Contact well owner for current gate code.
 Stand guard as gate closes to prevent dog from escaping. - 2.
 The well is located in the shed to the left of the driveway, see Figure JW-28.1. - 3.
 Turn on water faucet by the house to purge pressure tank. - 4.
 When pump engages use a water hose to purge at wellhead tap (Figure JW-28.2) to avoid flooding well house.
-Record pH, temperature, and conductivity readings until parameters stabilize. - 5.
+Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
 Remove water hose and collect sample from wellhead, use a container to catch any overflow. - 6.
 Turn all faucets off and leave everything in the same condition as it was found upon arrival.
 Keep an eye on the dog when exiting the gate.

 - 1. Contact well owner to schedule access. - 2.
 The well is located to the right of house, just outside of the shed. - 3.
 Turn on water faucet on the way to the well, by the garden, to purge pressure tank, (Appendix A, Figure JW-29). - 4.
 Purge at wellhead tap.
 Listen and feel the ground to ensure well pump has engaged.
-Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
-Collect sample from wellhead.
+Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged.

-6. Turn all faucets off and leave everything in the same condition as it was found upon arrival.
+- 5. Collect sample from wellhead. - 6.
+Turn all faucets off and leave everything in the same condition as it was found upon arrival.

-- 1. Contact well owner for access and gate code. - 2.
-The well is located behind the house in a well house next to the cistern, see Figure JW-30.
+- 1. Contact well owner for access. - The well is located behind the house in a well house next to the cistern.
+See Figure JW-30, this well has a newly built well house not seen in photo.
 A ladder is needed to engage well pump without having to empty the cistern. - 3.
-Use the ladder to access the pump switch at the top of the cistern, hold switch down until sampling is complete or purge faucet until well pump engages. - 4.
+Use the ladder to access the pump switch at the top of the cistern, hold switch down until sampling is complete. - 4.
 Purge at wellhead tap and record pH, temperature, and conductivity reading until parameters stabilize, record approximate gallons used.
 A water hose will be needed to avoid flooding the well house. - 5.
-Collect sample from wellhead tap and use a container to catch any overflow. - 6.
+Collect sample from wellhead tap. - 6.
 Turn all faucets off, make sure pump switch is not stuck down, and leave everything in the same condition as it was found upon arrival.

 - 1. Contact owner for access. - 2.
-The well is located to the left of the house in a small enclosure, next to a concrete cistern (Appendix A, Figure JW-31). - 3.
+The well is located to the left of the house in a small enclosure, next to a concrete cistern. - 3.
 Purge at tap off the front of the enclosure.
-This tap is after the cistern. - 4.
-Use a ladder to access the top of the cistern, gloves will also be needed to remove concrete lid for sample access. - 5.
-Collect water falling in from top of cistern and record pH, temperature, and conductivity readings until parameters stabilize.
-Collect sample same location. - 6.
+This tap is after the cistern so engaging the well pump will not be option until a wellhead faucet is installed. - 4.
+Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
+Collect sample from tap. - 6.
 Turn faucet off and leave everything in the same condition as it was found upon arrival.

-- 1. After sampling Hidden Springs wells, SAWS representative will follow you to LS-1 and LS-4 to unlock gates. - 2.
-Well is located in gated area (Appendix A, Figure LS-1). - 3.
-Samples are collected with a bailer from this well. - 4.
-Record one pH, temperature, and conductivity reading and collect sample from bailer. - 5.
+- 1. Well is located in gated area (Appendix A, Figure LS-1). - 2.
+Use CSSA off-post key to open the LS-1 gate.
+Samples are collected with a bailer from this well. - 3.
+Record one pH, temperature, and conductivity reading and collect sample from bailer. - 4.
 Replace plate on well head and lock gate upon completion.

 - 1. Well is located in gated area next to the Fire Station (Appendix A, Figure LS-4). - 2.
-SAWS representative will unlock gate.
+Use CSSA off-post key to open the LS-4 gate.
 Samples are collected with a bailer from this well. - 3.
 Record one pH, temperature, and conductivity reading and collect sample from bailer. - 4.
 Replace plate on well head and lock gate upon completion.